Jyothsna-L/SheShines/README.md

 ## Getting Started

-You can try out the site here:
+You can try out the site here: [SheShines: For every mood, moment, and miracle in you.] (https://jyothsna-l.github.io/SheShines/)